 Every once in a while I get to enjoy a day full of variety.
 Variety of new and rare experiences.
 Variety of location.
 Variety of the people with whom I encounter.
-Today I started my morning in Raleigh, NC., finished part two of a two-day training session, visited Crabtree Mall in Raleigh to look for socks (Crabtree is a really nice mall, by the way), visited a Starbucks in Raleigh I had not been to previously, then hit the road for Norfolk, VA.
+Today I started my morning in Raleigh, NC., finished part two of a two-day training session, visited Crabtree Mall in Raleigh to look for socks (Crabtree is a really nice mall), visited a Starbucks in Raleigh I had not been to previously, then hit the road for Norfolk, VA.

 Here are a few highlights that contributed to the variety of my day: